 Hear authors speak about their books, attend book launches and travel nights at the Central City Library, 44-46 Lorne Street and various suburban libraries - see Auckland Libraries Featured Events.
 The Central City Library also hosts free Thursday lunchtime concert series during the year.

-Hideout on a rainy day - Catch the train and take a fifteen minute journey from Britomart station in the city to Sylvia Park shopping centre.
+Hideout on a rainy day - Catch the train and take a 15 minute journey from Britomart station in the city to Sylvia Park shopping centre.
 There are plenty of shops to browse, cinemas and numerous dining options.
-Open 7 days.
+In the city, the Central City Library on Lorne Street and Auckland Art Gallery are good options.
+Elliott Stables at 39 Elliott Street is an upmarket food court with a European feel and plenty of seating.
+During the week especially, lunch deals are common, we think it's one of Auckland's hidden gems.

 Ice skate for $10 on Wednesday night from 8pm-10pm at Paradice Ice Skating in Avondale and Botany - specials and events.